fearlsgroove/drupal_PDF_using_MPDF/README.txt

 INSTALLATION
 ------------

+pdf_using_mpdf module is dependent on the Libraries module, you need to have Libraries module enabled prior to using pdf_using_mpdf module.

 Decompress the pdf_using_mpdf.tar.gz file into your Drupal modules directory (usually sites/all/modules).

 Enable the PDF Using mPDF module: Administration > Modules (admin/modules)

+Create a directory (if not exists) named 'libraries' in /sites/all/ or /sites/your-domain-name/ and download mPDF PHP library in this directory.

+You can also download mPDF library in the module directory itself without creating any 'libraries' directory.

 CONFIGURATION